BIOL275-MSUM/eda-nt9934oq/README.md

 I first used the function read\_fwf in the readr package (Hadley Wickham and Jim Hester 2020) to read in my sea ice data into a tibble.
-After that, I used the `fwf_widths` function to establish the widths of my columns and assign those columns to a variable name.
+After that, I used the `fwf_widths` function to establish the widths of my columns and assign those columns to a variable name which were year and monthly sea ice concentrations.
 Finally, i skipped the first 8 lines of my data because they were statements instead of numbers I could use.

 ## Results: